The Poincare Duality in Quantization of the Norm of Differential Forms: Introduction

 \section{Introduction}

-The Hodge decomposition of any $p$-form $\phi$ in Riemann manifolds allows a canonical decomposition as:
+The Hodge decomposition of any $p$-form $\phi$ in Riemann manifolds allows a canonical decomposition as\cite{Flanders:2012,Morita:2001}:

 where $d$ and $\delta$ are the exterior derivative and coderivative\cite{Gockeler:1989} respectively, $\alpha$ is a $(p-1)$-form, $\beta$ is a $(p+1)$-form and $\phi_{h}$ is an harmonic form characteristic of the cohomology classes.
-The decomposition establishes that $d\alpha$, $\delta\beta$ and $\phi_{h}$ are univocally determined.
+The decomposition establishes that there is solution for $\alpha$, $\beta$ and $\phi_{h}$.

-In one of the most simple cases of Riemann manifolds --the Euclidean one-- a close related and older similarity to the Hodge decomposition has been used, from the Ninth Century, in Theoretical Physics as the Helmholtz Theorem which allows to decompose a vector field, $\mathbf{V}$, in two sub-fields according to its potential and rotational sources as:

-This decomposition have been very important in the developing of Classical Electromagnetic Theory involved with fields generated by electrical charges and solenoid sources, eg. vectors fields $\mathbf{E}$ and $\mathbf{B}$.
-Also, in Fluid Dynamics have allowed the decomposition of the fluid speed field in terms related to potential and vortex sources.
-A remarkable property of Hodge decomposition is that each one of the terms become null for the operators derivative, $d$, and coderivative $\delta$.
-Similarly, in the Helmholtz decomposition each one of the term become null for the operators divergence $(\nabla\cdot)$ and rotational $(\nabla\times)$.
-Also, it must be highlighted the linear independence between both operators, that is, if:

-then, must be: $A=B=0$.
-This linear independence in more modern field decomposition, as the based on Hodge one, will be extensively exploited because the advantage of Hodge decomposition for modern Field Theory in Riemann manifolds is that allows the analysis by splitting in different canonical components which have specific formal properties.

-Some proofs of the Hodge decomposition, eg. Morita\cite{Morita:2001}(Sec.
-4.3) and Jost~\cite{Jost:2011}, are based on that in Riemann manifolds the norm is positive semi-definite, it verifies: $(\alpha,\alpha)\geq 0$, also if it is verified that $(\alpha,\alpha)= 0$, then must be $\alpha=0$.
-Thus, it is positive definite for all non null forms.
-This property is central in the theory of harmonic forms, but this concept can be different between Riemann and pseudo-Riemann manifolds as physical examples will be exposed.
-The use of positive defined norm is an useful tool for Riemannian manifolds, but is not the case for pseudo-Riemannian ones because the norm could not be positive definite.
+Some proofs of the Hodge decomposition, eg. Morita\cite{Morita:2001} and Jost~\cite{Jost:2011}, are based on that in Riemann manifolds the norm of differential forms is positive definite.
+This property is central in the theory of harmonic forms, but this concept can be different between Riemann and pseudo-Riemann manifolds.